-Our four pillars underpin every aspect of our operation at the college:
+Our four pillars underpin every aspect of our operation at the college (further detailed in our ISC Behaviour Matrix).

 Our universals provide detailed guidance on how we act at the high school.
 Universals are a set of guidelines, which clearly define practices and behaviours that are standard across the high school.